 All Day DevOps: The World's Largest DevOps Conference

-The 4th Annual All Day DevOps is on November 6, 2019.
-Starting at 9:00am GMT and continuing for 24 hours, there will be 5 simultaneous tracks, with each track containing a continuous series of 30-minute presentations, for a total of over 50+ hours of presentations.
+The 5th Annual All Day DevOps is on November 12, 2020.
+Starting at 9:00 AM GMT and continuing for 24 hours, there will be 6 simultaneous tracks, with each track containing a continuous series of 30-minute presentations, for a total of over 50+ hours of presentations.
 Attendance is free, available through streaming online services.

 Streamed live, online to the global DevOps/DevSecOps community.

 The All Day DevOps Conference is organized by advocates in the DevOps/DevSecOps community.
 We are working together to deliver a diversity of sessions and speakers from all over the world to show practical usage and technical solutions of DevOps in small and large enterprises.

 Important note before you begin your submission process.

 We love our marketing, consulting and sales teams.
 However, we have a strictly enforced "No Vendor" policy on speaker submissions.
 This includes companies providing technology tools, services and consulting.
 Submissions from vendors will not be considered and will immediately be rejected.

 In your submission, please specify which track you are applying for.

 Submissions should include the most appropriate track, although the organizers reserve the right to move presentations into other tracks at their discretion.
 We are looking for DevOps practitioners who want to tell their story.
 Make sure you understand the speaker guidelines and read through the conference tracks before submitting your session.

 There are 5 defined tracks: